slyflare/Scrabble/README.md

 # SYSC-3110-Scrabble
-By Ashwita Ala, Matthew Gaudet, Riya Rawat, Vimal Gunasegaran
+By Ashwitha Ala, Matthew Gaudet, Riya Rawat, Vimal Gunasegaran

 ## Project Description:
 This is a reproduced simplified version of the classic boardgame Scrabble coded in Java.
 The project is part of a group evaluation for the SYSC 3110 Software Development Project course.
 The current implementation of the project is text-based however the ultimate goal is create a complete game with good GUI and competent AI opponents.